sedhha/mybooks-accounting/README.md

 As per the problem statement, fixed types of tasks are kept at this [json](constants/requests.json).
 One can always add, edit or remove from the existing json and accordingly it would reflect on UI and backend.

 ### Unit Testing

+I didn't got much time to complete unit testing part but have added two minor unit tests to match against existing snapshots and mock some of the functionalities.

 ### CI/CD